FaithArikan/ProjectOperator/Assets/RULES_MONITOR_SETUP.md

 2. **Camera should be in Room View** (showing both screens)
 3. **Click on the Rules Screen**
    - Camera should smoothly transition to Rules View
-   - Rules panel should power on with CRT effect
    - Text should type out character by character
    - Continue button should appear after text finishes
 4. **Click Continue button**